 The power board is capable of controlling a second housed sensor.
-The second sensor, model D4S, can be wired to the power board per the following:
+The second sensor, model D4S (NOT available in Type 4 enclosure), can be wired to the power board per the following:

-- Connect wires to the four wire terminals in the corner of the D4S sensor housing designated as Tamper (Y,Y), +R, and -B. Route wires through the conduit openings in the sensor housing and D4120 power board housing. - 2.
-Connect the opposing ends of the wires to the terminal connections marked "Sensor 2" on the Power board.
+- Connect wires to the four wire terminals in the corner of the D4S sensor housing designated as Tamper (Y,Y), +R, and -B. Route wires through the conduit openings in the sensor housing and D4120W power board housing. - 2.
+Connect the opposing ends of the wires to the terminal connections marked "Sensor 2" on the Power Board.
 See Figure 6 for reference.
 Ensure that wires are connected to the appropriate terminal locations.
 A No. 0 or 1 phillips screwdriver should be used for terminal connection.
-The tamper terminals are not polarity sensitive. - Adjust the middle dip switch on the power board to indicate (2) sensors as shown in Figure 6. - 4.
-The D4S can only be used with new InnovairFlex models and is not compatible with previously sold detectors.[9]
-Unit Configuration:
+The tamper terminals are not polarity sensitive. - Adjust the middle dipswitch on the power board to indicate (2) sensors as shown in Figure 6. - The D4S can only be used with new InnovairFlex models and is not compatible with previously sold detectors.